Go is a language supporting built-in concurrent programming.

 The reason why the receiver goroutine might hang is that if the five try-send operations

-all happen before the receive operation <-c
+all happen before the receive operation <-c is ready,

 then all the five try-send operations will fail to send values